Vegetable stuffed peppers

 - Bell peppers – Orange peppers, yellow peppers and red bell peppers are the sweet bell peppers.
 Green bell peppers are a little more bitter, but taste good when baked.

-- Fresh garlic and onions
+- Fresh garlic and red onion

 - Olive oil